The GBIF Governing Board

 - Participant Node Managers Committee (including the Nodes Steering Group).

-The functions and membership of each committee are described in the Directory linked to above.
+The functions and membership of each committee are described in the Directory above.